nud3l/nud3l.github.io/_posts/2017-10-18-blockchain-getting-started.md

 categories: blockchain
 ---

 Blockchains have become a somewhat big hype and when I got into the field the number of resources was still sparse.
 I am trying to compile here a list of getting started guides and resources that I find generally useful.
-These are not limited to only blockchain related aspects, but will cover also general CS related resources I find useful for blockchain development.
+These are not limited to blockchain related aspects, but will also cover general CS related resources I find useful for blockchain development.
 Also, the resources are somewhat research related.

 I am trying my best to keep this list up-to-date.